MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/scrolloptions_scrolloptions_1524775771.md

 ## -description

-Initializes a new instance of the [ScrollOptions](scrolloptions.md) class.
+Initializes a new instance of the [ScrollOptions](scrolloptions.md) class with the specified options.

 ## -parameters

 ### -param animationMode

+An enumeration value that indicates whether animation is allowed during the scroll action.

 ### -param snapPointsMode

+An enumeration value that indicates whether snap points are ignored.

 ## -remarks